riccardo-df/aggTrees/README.md

 ```

 ## Usage Examples
 This section demonstrates how to use aggregation trees to discover heterogeneous subpopulations.

-First, we need to estimate the CATEs.
-This must be done outside the `aggTrees` package.
-The rationale for this is that one can use any estimator (or an ensemble of more estimators).
-Here we use the `causal_forest` function from the `grf` package:
+Let us generate some data:

 ```
 ## Generate data.